Pshy0/pshy_merge/DESIGN_CHOICES.md

 Each explaination may begin with an introduction to what is the feature for, and then be folowed by an explaination about why other designs were not chosen.

-The choice of topics in this document are often due to interactions with other persons in the community.

 Original Purpose